 Renewal

-In Michigan, sellers use resale certificates to buy goods from their suppliers that they intend to resell.
+In Minnesota, sellers use resale certificates to buy goods from their suppliers that they intend to resell.
 The issuance of the certificates is always done in good faith that the seller would report tax on the final sale of the items.

 |